PrathameshMool/Tableau-Dashboard/Customer_sales_dash_board/README.md

 The dashboard included a variety of charts and graphs, such as line graphs, bar charts, and pie charts, to represent data in an easy-to-understand format.
 It also included interactive features, such as filters and parameters, to allow users to customize the data displayed on the dashboard and focus on specific areas of interest.

-The sales data used to populate the dashboard was sourced from the company's internal sales database.
 The data was cleaned and prepped for analysis using a combination of Excel and Tableau's data preparation tools

 You can visit the public dashbord Following this link https://public.tableau.com/app/profile/prathamesh.mool/viz/Project1FinancialComplaintsDashboard/financialcomplainsoverview?publish=yes